150balbes/rockchip-kernel/Documentation/virt/kvm/api.rst

 	      - KVM_RUN and KVM_GET_REG_LIST are not available;

 	      - KVM_GET_ONE_REG and KVM_SET_ONE_REG cannot be used to access
-	        the scalable architectural SVE registers
+	        the scalable archietctural SVE registers
 	        KVM_REG_ARM64_SVE_ZREG(), KVM_REG_ARM64_SVE_PREG() or
 	        KVM_REG_ARM64_SVE_FFR;